thephpleague/url/4.0/components/overview.md

 ---
 layout: default
-title: URL Components and Parts
+title: URI Components and Parts
 ---

-# URL parts and components
+# URI parts and components

-An URL string is composed of 8 components and 5 parts:
+An URI string is composed of 8 components and 5 parts:

 ~~~
 foo://example.com:8042/over/there?name=ferret#nose